togwand/nixos/README.md

 6. Check vimjoyer videos to keep adding to the system
 7. Change colorscheme and theme of terminal, neovim and make the system match it
 8. Check the programming language used for my installed pkgs (remove or replace rust ones)
-9. Test different app launcher and file browser (lack of features on current ones)

 ## Modules
 Nix overlays, configurations, and more which are toggleable with custom options